-SYPTE controls the operations of the Doncaster PFI interchange.
+SYPTE controls the operations of Doncaster Interchange, which is funded under a PFI scheme.
 The contract runs until June 2039, and incorporates the future maintenance and upkeep of the building and the fixtures and fittings.
-The net book value of £11.1 million is recognised in the financial statements.
-In 2016/17 and future periods, SYPTE incurs costs in relation to the PFI, being lease repayment, interest charge and contingent rents.
+The net book value of £11.8 million is recognised in the Financial Statements.
+In 2017/18 and future periods, SYPTE incurs costs in relation to the PFI, being lease repayment, interest charge and contingent rents.